raspberrypilearning/burping-jelly-baby/worksheet.md

 4. Insert the paper clips into a jelly baby so that they are close to each other but not touching.

     The picture above shows the Raspberry Pi GPIO header pins; the diagram above the pins shows the pin numbers.
-You will be using pin 3 and pin 25.
+You will be using `GPIO 4` and any `GND` pin.

 5. Take the other end of one of the jumper leads and push it onto pin 3 of the General Purpose Input-Output (GPIO) header which is connected to one of the GPIO channels.